Frankie & Benny's

 Frankie & Benny's (often shortened to Frankie's) is a chain of Italian-American-themed restaurants in the United Kingdom run by The Big Table.
 As of November 2022, it had 90 outlets nationwide.

-Frankie & Benny’s runs smaller outlets, trading as "Little Frankie's".
+Frankie & Benny's runs smaller outlets, trading as "Little Frankie's".
 These are typically smaller than full-sized restaurants, have a smaller menu and are found on high-streets and in town centres.

 History

 The first Frankie & Benny's restaurant was opened by City Centre Restaurants (since rebranded as The Restaurant Group) in 1995.

 Sometime in-between 1998 and 2005, TRG began converting former Deep Pan Pizza restaurants into Frankie & Benny's, Chiquito and a selection of other brands under the same management.
 The chain opened its 100th restaurant in 2005.

-Typical entrance to a Frankie & Benny's restaurant, in Swindon.
+Typical entrance to a Frankie & Benny's restaurant, in Swindon, which is now permanently closed.

 In 2016, 33 underperforming restaurants were closed or sold.
-Then, in January 2017, The Restaurant Group attempted to reinvent the brand by introducing a new menu, a tweaked logo, new branding and new staff uniforms in 2018 in order to appeal to millenials and younger customers.
-The rebrand did not appear to work as planned, and in 2019, 18 restaurants were closed or sold.
+Then, in January 2017, The Restaurant Group attempted to reinvent the brand by introducing a new menu, a tweaked logo, new branding and new staff uniforms in 2018 in order to appeal to millennials and younger customers who were choosing rivals like Zizzi or Nando's.
+The rebrand did not appear to work as planned, as it ailienated the core customer base and did not attract new ones, and in 2019, 18 restaurants were closed or sold.

 In 2019, it was reported that virtual restaurant brands Birdbox and Stacks were operating on delivery services Deliveroo and Uber Eats from Frankie & Benny's restaurants.
 Seven new vegan dishes were added to the menu in January 2020.

 In February 2020, the company announced that further closures or sales were planned to take place by the end of 2021.

 On 3 June 2020, during the COVID-19 pandemic in the United Kingdom, The Restaurant Group told employees a "large number" of its Frankie & Benny's outlets would not reopen after lockdown; 120 restaurants were sold off in 2020 and in 2021.

 In October 2021, the chain refurbished its restaurant in Basildon, which had its name shortened to "Frankie's".
 It had a similar menu, but a different interior design to typical restaurants.